BoutonJones.com

 Since these fonts are standard and assumed to be available on most PDF readers, they don't need to be embedded within the document, resulting in a smaller file size.
 If you limit your document to these 14 fonts, it should not be necesssary to embed any additional fonts.

-Checking If Fonts are Embedded in a PDF.
+Checking Whether Fonts are Embedded in a PDF.

 To check whether the fonts are all embedded in your PDF file: